EU Warns Brexit Deal Unlikely As Talks Deliver No Progress - UrduPoint

 Hundreds of negotiators met over several days in the Belgian capital with both sides acknowledging a sliver of progress on technical issues -- but not on the main obstacles.

-"Those who were hoping for negotiations to move swiftly forward this week will have been disappointed," Barnier told reporters after the talks ended in Brussels.
+"Those who were hoping for negotiations to move swiftly forward this week will have been disappointed," Barnier told reporters after the talks ended.

 "And, unfortunately, I too am frankly disappointed and concerned and surprised as well," he added.